klozn/10-javascript/00-essentials/10-git/11-git-basics-local-commits/codelab01/README.md

-# Codelab02
+# Codelab Commit

-This codelab will cover how Git works internally.
+This codelab will cover how Git internally stores data (upon tracking and committing changes).
-When developing, you'll (hopefully) never go this deep into the internals of Git, however, we do think it's important you have a basic understanding of how Git works behind the scenes.
+In order to tackle more complex situations in Git, it's important to a basic understanding of how Git works behind the scenes.

 ## Initialize